jawee/VsVim-wiki/VsVim-Nonstandand-Behavior.md

 * .vimrc
 * _vimrc

-VsVim will look for these files in the following directories: %HOME%, %VIM% and %USERPROFILE%
+VsVim will look for these files in the following directories: HOME, VIM and USERPROFILE

 ## Tabs